Decluttering can seem hard. You’re looking over your entire house and woah… that’s a lot of stuff to go through!

 People are always leaving their stuff in our house.
 I don’t know how they do it.

-We have glasses, chargers, jewellery, scarves and even a clock (yes really).
+We have glasses, chargers, jewelry, scarves and even a clock (yes really).

 Whilst you can’t actually chuck other people’s stuff away (unless it’s been over five years, then please either use it as your own or dump it!)
 You can gather it all up and create a lost and found box, with a lid so you don’t have to see their stuff.
 The lid is very important.